Blog

 Share

-Before we dive into the signs of an ineffective Integrator, it’s crucial to understand what an Integrator is supposed to do.
-In the EOS model, you have visionaries and integrators.
+Before we dive into the signs of an ineffective integrator, it’s essential to answer the question: What is an integrator in business?
+In the EOS model, there are two key roles: visionaries and integrators

-The Integrator is the make-happen person; they act as the glue that holds the leadership team together, ensuring that everyone is aligned and moving toward the company’s vision.
+The EOS integrator is the make-happen person who acts as the glue, holding the leadership team together and ensuring that everyone is aligned and moving toward the company’s vision.

 Most entrepreneurs realize at some point that what got them here won’t get them there.

 An integrator is responsible for executing the vision set by the Visionary, managing day-to-day operations, and driving accountability within the team.
-A great Integrator turns strategic plans into reality, while an integrator who isn’t at your level can lead to misalignment, frustration, and stagnation.
+Whether it’s a full-time or fractional integrator, the right person can turn strategic plans into reality, while the wrong person can lead to misalignment, frustration, and stagnation.

 Understanding where your business is at, will ensure you have the right level of integrator on board to help you level up.